Updated 2/27/2025

-Why Businesses Should Support Immigration Reform
+You can find a PDF version of this paper at this link: Why Businesses Should Support Immigration Reform

 2. Many Industries Rely on Immigrant Workers

 Immigrant workers are an essential part of the U.S. workforce, contributing across sectors and playing a noteworthy role in the U.S.’s economic health.
-The following industries represent just a handful of those who would benefit from legislative reforms to our immigration system:
+The following industries represent just a handful of those who would benefit from legislative updates to our immigration system:

 A. Agricultural and Food Sectors